- Where can Botox® be used to stop sweat?

 Most providers of Botox® price based on ‘units.’
 This is a term used to measure the amount of its liquid that is dispensed in a given area.
 Generally, the larger the area is to be treated, the more units are needed.
 Sometimes, the severity of a condition can also determine how much of this drug is needed.

-When it comes to sweating treatments, a doctor first must analyze where your ‘hot spots’ are, and how far they reach.
+When it comes to sweating treatments, a doctor or nurse first must analyze where your ‘hot spots’ are, and how far they reach.
 This can tell them how much Botox® will be needed for your case.
 It can be different for each person.
 A pre-treatment consultation should give you an accurate quote.